Lightweight Structure-Aware Attention for Visual Understanding: Implementation details

 \subsection{Architecture Details}

 \textbf{LiSA.} In addition to the details included in the main paper, we provide pseudo-code of structure-aware attention (Eq.~4 \& Eq.~5 in the main paper) and LiSA in Fig.~\ref{fig:SA_pseudo} and Fig.~\ref{fig:LiSA_pseudo}, respectively.
 The notation of multi-head is omitted for clarity and simplicity.
 As shown in the pseudo-code, we effectively reduce the computational complexity with the FFT approximation.
-In actual implementation, we employ 2D RFFT/IRFFT for images and 3D variant for videos.

 \textbf{LiSANet.} A detailed overview of our proposed architectures is shown in Tab.~\ref{table:arch2}.
-LiSANet-I-T is composed of a single stage following the traditional ViT guidelines~\cite{arnab2021vivit,touvron2021training}.
+LiSANet-I is composed of a single stage following the traditional ViT guidelines~\citep{arnab2021vivit,touvron2021training}.
 The number of tokens is constant in this model: $14\times14$.
 Focusing on the blocks, we have an initial patch embedding layer with a stride of 16 pixels and then, 12 LiSA blocks with an embedding size of 192.
-On the other hand, our hierarchical models follow the guidelines proposed in~\cite{liu2021swin,rao2021global,li2022uniformer}.
-Both models (LiSANet-H-S and LiSANet-H-B) are composed of the same four stages with different token sizes and numbers of tokens.
-In the earlier stages, the token size is larger producing a smaller number of tokens.
-We adopt the overlapping patch embedding strategy~\cite{wang2022pvt} for hierarchical models.
-The number of LiSA blocks differs in both models, with LiSANet-H-B the larger model employing a larger number of blocks (16 vs.\ 24 blocks).
+On the other hand, our hierarchical ViTs follow the guidelines proposed in~\citep{liu2021swin,rao2021global,dong2022cswin}.
+Both models (LiSANet-S and LiSANet-B) are composed of the same four stages with different token sizes and numbers of tokens.
+For hybrid models (HyLiSANet-S and HyLiSANet-B), we follow the strategies proposed in~\citep{li2022uniformer,dai2021coatnet}.
+We adopt convolutional blocks for the early two stages and employ LiSA blocks for the other stages.
+Each convolutional block consists of two pointwise convolutions and one depthwise convolution as illustrated in Fig.~\ref{fig:convblock}.
+We adopt the overlapping patch embedding strategy~\citep{wang2022pvt} for hierarchical models.
+MLP ratios are set to 4 for the early two stages and 3 for the last two stages.
+We adopt convolutional position embedding~\citep{chuconditional} and convolutional MLP~\citep{wang2022pvt} for our hierarchical models.